verifyica-team/verifyica/README.md

 Verifyica swaps the paradigm to be test argument oriented ...

-- For each test argument, execute the list of test methods with a test argument.
+- For each test argument, execute the list of test methods with the test argument.

 ```
 for (TestArgument testArgument : TestArguments) {